What's on this Page:

 - Help Getting IDs Generally: You can contact info@voteriders.org , go to the Vote Riders website, or call 844-338-8743.
 States also usually offer a free voting ID that you can get at your local DMV/drivers license office, but you may need to bring certain documents with you or plan it out in advance.
 Call your voter assistance hotlines if you need help with this--they will walk you through how to get an ID your state accepts for voting.

-Voting if You've Been Convicted of a Felony:
+Voting if You've Been Convicted of a Felony

-A.) In Maine, Vermont, and Washington, D.C., you can vote even if you are incarcerated.
+- In Maine, Vermont, and Washington, D.C., you can vote even if you are incarcerated.

-B.) States that automatically restore the right to vote for formerly-incarcerated people once individuals are released are: California, Colorado, Connecticut, Hawaii, Illinois, Indiana, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New York, New Mexico, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, Utah, & Washington (the state).
+- States that automatically restore the right to vote for formerly-incarcerated people once individuals are released are: California, Colorado, Connecticut, Hawaii, Illinois, Indiana, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New York, New Mexico, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, Utah, & Washington (the state).
 You do not need to petition to have your voting rights restored once you are released, but you will probably need to register to vote or re-register after you're incarcerated.

-D.) Some states may require you to petition to have your right to vote restored, or they will restore your right to vote IF you have completed your sentence, but, unlike in part (C.), they may have additional requirements in order for your to vote.
+- Some states may require you to petition to have your right to vote restored, or they will restore your right to vote IF you have completed your sentence, but, unlike in part (C.), they may have additional requirements in order for your to vote.
 These requirements can include not being allowed to vote if you were convicted of a certain type of felony, having a post-sentencing waiting period, &/or may mean that you have to petition to have your rights restored.
 States with the strictest rules about restoring the right to vote after a felony conviction are: Alabama, Arizona, Delaware, Florida, Iowa, Kentucky, Mississippi, Virginia, & Wyoming.
 Make sure you call your state voter protection hotlines, visit the websites mentioned above, or speak with your election authorities (listed on the voting info page).

-The bottom line is that in most states, people who were convicted of a felony and incarcerated can vote at some point.
+In most states, people who were convicted of a felony and incarcerated can vote at some point.
 It may require completion of a sentence &/or incarceration, but you can usually have your voting rights restored, often automatically.

 Push polling is a form of voter intimidation and can cause people to become disenfranchised and lose their right to voter or have their ballots counted.
 Here's more information, so you can protect yourself against this very real threat to free and fair elections.
 There are two types of push polling.
 One is where you are contacted and told that because you voted for a certain candidate in a primary, or the election is a runoff, or you've registered with a certain political party, that you don't need to vote.
 This is false, and if anyone tells you this, they are trying to make sure your vote doesn't get cast or counted in an upcoming election.
 The second time has to do with someone who says they represent a polling outlet and how they use misinformation to try to discourage voter turnout.
 Check out our push polling page to make sure you know your rights and are heard in every election!